barrykooij/wp-car-manager/readme.txt

 * Tweak: Added explanation text to features screen.
 * Tweak: Added explanation text to makes screen.
 * Tweak: Added explanation text to models screen.
+* Tweak: Allow for custom path in ViewManager::display() so others can use it to load own views.
 * Tweak: Updated Italian translation, props VGS Service.

 = 1.2.1: March 17, 2016 =